Feyerabend/vm/parse/README.md

 complex parsers.
 The combinator parsers have a very natural connection to
 mathematics: [Combinator Parsers](combpar.pdf).

-It has a functional approach and works very well with functional programming languages (e.g. Haskell).
-They use functions to define how different parts of the language are parsed, combining these functions to handle more comple structures.
+The combinator parsers has a functional approach and works very well with functional programming languages (e.g. Haskell), or a functional style.
+They use functions to define how different parts of the language are parsed, combining these functions to handle more complex structures.
 They promote code reuse and modularity.
 You can build small, simple parsers and then combine them to create more complex parsers.
-This modularity makes it easy to understand, extend, and maintain the parser.
+This modularity makes it easy to understand, extend, change, and maintain the parser.

 The composability implies that in various ways you create new parsers.
 For example, you can sequence parsers to match patterns in a specific order